safarilewis/xers/README.md

 ### `npm run start`
 - This will start the application on a local development server and can be accessed at http://localhost:3000

-## `cd server` then
-## `npm install`
-- This will install the dependencies for the express and mongodb server.
-- While in the server directory run `node index.js` this will start the express server that will be used to serve data from the MongoDB database to the Frontend.

 # Author

 The author of this project is Lewis Safari.